ctrf-io/ctrf/docs/intro.md

 #### Embracing Modern Engineering with JSON

 JSON stands out as the ideal format for test reports, its widespread adoption and ease of use make it perfect.
-Although many test frameworks and libraries recognise this by offering JSON reporters, the lack of standardisation leads to inconsistent report structures across different tools.
+Although many test frameworks and libraries recognise this by offering built in JSON reporters, the lack of standardisation leads to inconsistent report structures across different tools.

 #### Catering to a Diverse Testing Ecosystem

 The testing framework and library scene is increasingly diverse.
-It’s common for projects or teams to employ multiple libraries and frameworks, each suited to specific testing needs like unit tests, end-to-end scenarios and so on.
-CTRF aims to unify this diversity, offering a consistent reporting format that encompasses all types of modern test data.
+It’s common for projects and teams to employ multiple libraries and frameworks, each suited to specific testing needs like unit tests, end-to-end scenarios and so on.
+CTRF aims to unify this diversity, offering a consistent JSON reporting format that encompasses all types of modern test data.

 #### Open Source Solution